Block Backstepping for Isotachic Hyperbolic PDEs and Multilayer Timoshenko Beams: Introduction

-The paper is organized as follows: Section \ref{sec2} presents the family of systems under study, namely a 1-D $(m+n)$ hyperbolic PIDE system coupled with $m$ ODEs, involving some isotachic PDE states that are written as blocks.
+The paper is organized as follows: Section \ref{sec2} presents the multi-layer Timoshenko beam and its representation as a 1-D $(m+n)$ hyperbolic PIDE system coupled with $m$ ODEs, involving some isotachic PDE states that are written as blocks.
 Section \ref{sec-control} gives the block design of the boundary controller for this case, and the main result.
 Then, Section \ref{contdesign} analyzes the resulting controller.
 Section \ref{stability} studies the closed-loop stability.
-Section \ref{sec-extension} applies the proposed method to the N-layer Timoshenko beams.
+Section \ref{sec-extension} applies the proposed method to the $N$-layer Timoshenko beams written in the PIDE-ODE form.
 Section \ref{num-simulation} shows a numerical simulation corroborating the theoretical results.
 Finally, Section \ref{sec-conclusion} closes the paper with some concluding remarks.